-Unit summary

-enable the learner to know

-(PDP) and d levelop their own knowled nit also introduces the

-cone cept of reflective prac ctice.

-Assessment

-This unit is internally assessed via a portfolio of evidence.
+Unit summary This unit will enable the learner to know and be able to agree their own personal development plan (PDP) and develop their own knowledge, skills and understanding.
+This unit also introduces the cept of reflective Assessmen t This unit is internally assessed via a portfolio of evidence.
 Mandatory Achieved/not yet Level 2 2 credits 16 GLH

-Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: Be able to agree a personal development plan (PDP) 1.1 Describe the processes for: identifying own learning needs agreeing a PDP and who should be involved 1.2 Explain why feedback from others is important in helping to develop and improve approaches to own work 1.3 Contribute to and agree own PDP 2.
-Be able to develop own knowledge, skills and understanding 2.1 Identify sources of support for own learning and development 2.2 Describe the learning opportunities available and how they can be used to improve ways of working 2.3 Explain how learning activities have improved own knowledge, skills and understanding 2.4 State the level of literacy, numeracy, digital and communication skills needed to carry out own role 2.5 Identify where to find information and support on how to check and develop own current level of: literacy skills numeracy skills digital skills communication skills 2.6 Explain how feedback from others has developed own knowledge, skills and understanding 2.7 Explain how feedback from others has developed own knowledge, skills and understanding 2.8 Demonstrate how to measure own knowledge, performance and understanding against relevant standards 2.9 Demonstrate how to record progress in relation to own personal development
+Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: 1.
+Be able to agree a 1.1 Describe the processes for: personal development identifying own learning needs plan (PDP) agreeing a PDP and who should be involved 1.2 Explain why feedback from others is important in helping to develop and improve approaches to own work 1.3 Contribute to and agree own PDP 2.
+Be able to develop own 2.1 Identify sources of support for own learning and development knowledge, skills and understanding 2.2 Describe the learning opportunities available and how they can be used to improve ways of working 2.3 Explain how learning activities have improved own knowledge, skills and understanding 2.4 State the level of literacy , numeracy , digital and communication skills needed to carry out own role 2.5 Identify where to find information and support on how to check and develop own current level of: literacy skills numeracy skills digital skills communication skills 2.6 Explain how reflecting on a situation has improved own knowledge, skills and understanding 2.7 Explain how feedback from others has developed own knowledge, skills and understanding 2.8 Demonstrate how to measure own knowledge, performance and understanding against relevant standards 2.9 Demonstrate how to record progress in relation to own personal development